 Best for short term weekly meal planning.

-And by all means, freeze your leftovers!
+And by all means, freeze your leftovers for really easy plant-based meals!
 Freezing leftovers will reduce your amount of weekly food waste.
 Each American household wastes up to $2,200 of food each year.
 Yikes!
 (Get more tips for reducing your food waste here.)

 That’s a-OK.
 MamaSezz cooks and delivers ready-made and immunity-boosting plant-based meals to your door.
 All you gotta do?
 Heat and eat the prepared dishes and be on your merry way.
 Order a Be Prepared Bundle today, and use code: PREPARED to get 10% off your first order!